Jonathan-T17/Alx_BE_Capstone_project/README.md

 >>> This API is secured using JWT authentication.
 Most endpoints require a valid token, which prevents unauthorized access.
->>> I will first show what happens when authentication is missing, then show the correct way.
+>>> I will first show what happens when authentication is missing, and then show the correct way.

 ## brief mainly important of this TASK MANAGEMENT API